 College Funding and Impacts

-The College of Agricultural Sciences relies on the 150-year-old land-grant partnership of federal, state, and county governments as the foundation of funding for its agricultural research and statewide extension programs.
-These programs are not supported by undergraduate tuition dollars.
+Unlike other colleges at Penn State, the College of Agricultural Sciences relies on the 150-year-old land-grant partnership of federal, state, and county governments as the foundation of funding for its agricultural research and statewide extension programs.
+These programs are not supported by undergraduate tuition or state-appropriated education general dollars.

 College Overview Information